aklinbail/TXSEX/README.md

+2026-02-21
+No longer developing on this project.
+I'm starting again to work from DXSEX_MOCKBA3_6 as the base

+I'm keeping this repo around for reference to the TX-81z mappings that are still in relevant.

+This version builds, but it makes the Force run very poorly.

 2026-02-10 - The following information is from the original DXSEX project.
 Once tested and working this will be updated to reflect how to install.